jakes-space/firetender/README.md

 FireTender is a wrapper for Firestore documents to make reading and writing them simpler and safer.
-A Firestore doc looks like any other Typescript object, and they are validated upon reading and writing.
+A Firestore doc looks like any other Typescript object, and it is validated upon reading and writing.

 Querying and concurrency are not yet supported.
 I'm adding features as I need them, but contributions are most welcome.
 See the list of [alternative